 MICHAEL McCARTY: I know there are some horror purists who think humor and horror don’t belong together.
 However, I think they work together perfectly.
 It is about timing and atmosphere and there is a lot of tension in comedy and terror.

 Laughter and screams both are involuntary responses – you can’t make people do either, they just do it and you feel better after doing both.
 There is a lot of tension in comedy and terror of course.
-I’ve been writing books with both for almost ten years now.
+I’ve been writing books with both horror and humor for over 15 years now.

 JOE McKINNEY: In addition to jokes, there are lots of snakes.
 Tell us how you feel about snakes.

 MICHAEL McCARTY: And I thought you were going to ask me about skinny-dipping (laughs).
 When I was about ten years old, my brother and sister and I all collected a ton of garden snakes, we filled up a fish aquarium with them.
 Our mom, of course, made us get rid of them.